Download This Sample

 - The most widespread religion on the continent is Christianity, followed by 76% of Europe’s population.

 - This is the continent with the highest Gross Domestic Product.

 - 44 percent of the wine that is produced globally comes from this continent.

 - Great Britain was the starting point of the Industrial Revolution.

-- A lot of the world’s most influential leaders came from Europe, such as Napoleon Bonaparte and Adolf Hitler.
+- Many of the world’s most influential and infamous leaders came from Europe, such as Napoleon Bonaparte and Adolf Hitler.

 - This continent also has the highest toilet in the world, which can be found at the top of Mont Blanc at an elevation of 13,780 feet.

 - The world’s longest name for a town can also be found in this continent.
-It’s called Lanfairpwllgwyngyllgogerychwyrndrobwllllantsyiliogo, which is found in Wales.
+It’s called Lanfairpwllgwyngyllgogerychwyrndrobwllllantsyiliogo, which is located in Wales.

 - The largest producer of bananas in Europe is Spain.